How to Bend PVC Pipe

 Which bend looks neater?
 Smoother?
 More professional?

-First, here's how not to bend PVC pipe.
+Before we begin, here's how not to bend PVC

 Basic Tools Needed